happybeing/dweb/dweb-cli/README.md

 ### Current Features

+#### GUI App
+- **AutonomiDweb App ([dweb-app](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-app))** - is how most users will experience the AutonomiDweb.
+To visit a website: open the app and click browse (or enter the address or name of a website or app).
+Since websites are versioned, you can view every version of every website published using **dweb-cli**.

 #### Command Line

+See `dweb --help` for more.

 - **dweb publish-new** | **publish-update** - commands to publish and update directories or websites on a decentralised web.
 Directories are versioned and stored permanently.
 So all versions of the files or website will always be available, no expiring domains or 'link rot' (links that stop working because a domain expires etc).
 Permanence is a unique feature of data stored on Autonomi.
 By default websites are accessible to anyone (public data).

 - **dweb serve** - run a local server for viewing dweb websites in a standard web browser.
-Since websites are versioned, you can view every version of every website published using **dweb**.
+This is what the GUI app does, but with additional features for developers and advanced use cases.

 - **dweb open awesome** - loads an 'awesome list' website, and serves as a demonstration.
 It links to websites created by dweb users who send them to be included, and shows how to use the dweb API to register a DWEB-NAME for a website stored on Autonomi.
 This forms part of the URL displayed in the browser address bar and will work until the server is shut down.
 Later these names and the sites they point to will be made persistant using storage on Autonomi.